 Never make promises you cannot keep.
 Be patient.
 Let them be children.
 The time in your home may be the only time they are able to be in choir, football, the school play or marching band.
 Give them the opportunities they wouldn’t normally have.
 Take them to parks and splash pads.

 Try to find ways to take the weight off their shoulders.
 Give them something to take their minds off the therapy sessions, case worker visits, CASA visits and every other reminder to them that they are a “foster kid.”
 Let them get out of their head for a while and just be kids.
 You have this amazing opportunity as a foster parent to show a child what stability, safety and appropriate accountability looks and feels like.

 The memories you can give them will last their lifetime.
 When they think back to their time with you, the overall memory of your home should bring warmth and a smile.

 Without a doubt, they should remember you with fondness and think, "they loved me."
 These kids need, deserve and are worthy of being placed in loving, kind and safe homes when they can’t be with their own families.

 To the foster families who are providing what these children need and deserve…you know who you are.
 THANK YOU.
 You are going a great job.
 I know it’s not easy.
 We all make mistakes and continue to grow.
 My faults have been many.
 I am not the foster mom I was ten years ago or even one year ago.
 This is a journey and we are on this journey together.
 Keep fighting for our kids and thank you for loving them.

 If you are not a foster parent and you are finding yourself irritated or inspired right now, then maybe you need to act.
 Listen to that little voice inside and consider fostering.
-Stay tuned next week as I begin a series for those who are considering becoming foster parents.
+Reach out.
+I’ll help connect you.